 This taco salad recipe combines ground beef, lettuce, beans, cheese, tomatoes, tortilla strips and avocado, all tossed in a zesty dressing.
 A fun and festive salad that’s perfect for a lighter main course or as a side dish at a potluck.

-I’m a fan of anything Mexican food, we eat plenty of queso and burrito bowls in my house!
+I’m a fan of anything Mexican food, we eat plenty of white queso dip and burrito bowls in my house!
 This hearty taco salad is a family favorite, it’s colorful, fresh and super easy to make.

 We eat a LOT of Mexican food around here – it’s typically quick to make and easy to customize to the kids’ taste.
 We kind of got into a burrito rut and I was trying to think of something to change it up a bit which is how I came up with this taco salad.
 This salad is absolutely loaded with toppings, and everyone can mix and match the ingredients which makes this recipe perfect for picky eaters.